eventnetusa/eventnet/src/_work/humana-rvs.md

   &nbsp;
 content_section:
   - text_block_markdown: >-
-      In 2006, the health insurance industry took a major turn with the launch of Medicare Part D. Looking for a way to spearhead the industry's sudden need for consumer outreach and education, Humana turned to EventNetUSA.&nbsp;
+      In 2006 the health insurance industry underwent major changes with the launch of Medicare Part D. Looking for a way to spearhead the industry's sudden need for consumer outreach and education, Humana turned to EventNetUSA.&nbsp;

       EventNetUSA conceptualized, designed and executed the "Let's Talk" campaign, a nationwide mobile education tour designed to help Medicare beneficiaries learn about new plan and prescription drug coverage options.